import numpy as np

 We used a particle swarm to track the flow in Example 7.
-We called this a “passive” swarm because the points did not influence the flow in any way but was simply carried along.
+We called this a “passive” swarm because the points did not influence the flow in any way but were simply carried along with the fluid.

 Particle swarms are unstructured data objects that live within the computational domain.
 Their points can be moved arbitrarily through the domain and points may migrate from one process to another when the coordinates are changed.
 By default they carry only the particle location, but we can add scalar, vector and tensor variables to the swarm and they will be transported with the particles.